 Of course, a pledge to follow non-binding guidelines is good, but incorporating the Core Principles into actual data contracts is much better.

 To verify compliance with the Core Principles, AFBF and the other interested organizations and companies formed the Ag Data Transparency Evaluator, Inc., a non-profit organization (ADT) to audit companies' ag data contracts.
-This organization developed the Ag Data Transparent seal of approval (above).
-Much like the Good Housekeeping seal of approval verifies compliance with Good Housekeeping's standards, the the Ag Data Transparent seal recognizes compliance with the Core Principles.
+This organization developed the Ag Data Transparent seal of approval.
+Much like the Good Housekeeping seal of approval verifies compliance with Good Housekeeping's standards, the Ag Data Transparent seal recognizes compliance with ag data's Core Principles.

-How do companies get the Ag Data Transparent seal?
+How do companies certify as Ag Data Transparent?

 Companies that want to be recognized as Ag Data Transparent must submit their contracts with farmers for certification to the ADT.
 In addition, companies must answer 10 questions about how they collect, store, use, and share farmers' ag data.
 The contracts and answers to the 10 questions are then reviewed by a third party administrator* for accuracy.
 If the answers match what the company's contracts say, the Ag Data Transparent seal is awarded.
 If there is a discrepancy, the company is required to make a change before the seal is awarded.